 Herceptin is a targeted treatment used to treat breast cancer that is positive for the human epidermal growth factor receptor 2 (HER2+).
 It may be used in combination with chemotherapy drugs, or it may be used alone in women who have already received chemotherapy.
-Herceptin is manufactured by Genentech.
+Trastuzumab is manufactured by Genentech.

 What is the active ingredient in Herceptin?

 The active ingredient in Herceptin is trastuzumab, a monoclonal antibody which blocks the HER2 receptor.1

 Trastuzumab is a monoclonal antibody.
 Antibodies are a normal part of the immune system that attach to antigens (such as germs) to mark them for destruction by other components in the immune system.
 Monoclonal antibodies are created in a laboratory to attach to specific antigens on the surface of cancer cells.
 Trastuzumab attaches to the HER2 receptor.

 Breast cancers that are classified as HER2+ have an excess of HER2 receptors, which can cause the cancer to grow and spread quickly.
 Trastuzumab targets these receptors and has been shown to block the growth and spread of HER2+ breast cancers.1,2

 What are some of the possible side effects of trastuzumab?

 - Heart problems, such as congestive heart failure or reduced heart function

 - Infusion reactions, which may cause fever, chills, nausea, vomiting, pain, headache, dizziness, and/or shortness of breath

 - Serious harm to an unborn baby, which may cause serious birth defects or death